 Single Sign-On vs. API Integration

-Single Sign-On (SSO) and API integration are both methods used in identity and access management (IAM) and software integration,
+Single Sign-On (SSO) and API integration are both methods used in identity and access management (IAM) and software integration, but they serve different purposes and have distinct use cases.

 Here’s a comparison of Single Sign-On (SSO) and API integration: